Infineon/training-modustoolbox-level2-psoc/README.md

 ## Hardware

 There are several different kits that may be used in the exercises for this class.
-A few options are:

-Option 1: This option allows every exercise to be done.
+One or more of the following MCU kits is required:

 - CY8CKIT-062S2-43012 (PSoC™ 62S2 Wi-Fi BT Pioneer Kit)
+- CYW20829M2EVK-02 (AIROC™ CYW20829 Bluetooth® Low Energy SoC Evaluation Kit) - does not support CAPSENSE or dual core exercises
+- CY8CPROTO-062-4343W (PSoC™ 6 Wi-Fi BT Prototyping kit) - does not support OLED or I2C exercises
+- CY8CPROTO-062S2-43439 (PSoC™ 6 Wi-Fi BT Prototyping kit) - does not support OLED or I2C exercises
+- CY8CKIT-149 (PSoC™ 4100S Plus Prototyping Kit) - does not support HAL or dual core exercises

+The following shield board is required to do the OLED and I2C exercises.
+You must also have either the CY8CKIT-062S2-43012 or CYW20829M2EVK-02 to connect the shield.

 - CY8CKIT-028-SENSE (Shield Board containing sensors, microphones and an OLED display)

-- CY8CKIT-149 (PSoC™ 4100S Plus Prototyping Kit)
+An ammeter is required if you want to measure current consumption for the low-power exercises in chapter 5:

 - Ammeter (for low power chapter exercises)

-Option 2: This option allows all exercies to be done except for PSoC™ 4 DMA.
-- CY8CKIT-062S2-43012 (PSoC™ 62S2 Wi-Fi BT Pioneer Kit)
-- CY8CKIT-028-SENSE (Shield Board containing sensors, microphones and an OLED display)
-- Ammeter (for low power chapter exercises)

-Option 3: This option allows all excercises to be done except for PSoC™ 4 DMA, PSoC™ 6 ADC, I2C, and OLED.
-- CY8CPROTO-062-4343W
-- Ammeter (for low power chapter exercises)

-Option 4: This option allows only PSoC™ 4 exercises to be done.
-This includes PDL exercises in the Peripherals chapter, CAPSENSE™ exercises, and DMA exercies.
-- CY8CKIT-149 (PSoC™ 4100S Plus Prototyping Kit)

 ## Videos